davison0487/Motion-Planning/README.md

+# Motion Planning
+Motion planning is a crucial part in robotics problems.
+Usually there are obstacles in different environments and we cannot simply ignore noises.
+Hence, need to compute a path for robot to follow in order to avoid collision.
+In this project, we need to compute a feasible path for different environments.
+We will be implementing search based algorithm by ourselves and utilize existing library for sampling based algorithm.
+Specifically, I am implementing A* algorithm for search based motion planning and RRT* for sampling based motion planning.

 ## 1. main.py
 This file contains provided functions for this project along with implementation of motion planning for each map.
 You can choose which map and algorithm to use in __main__.